ghashy/Space-Kitty/README.md

 - [ ] Improve sprites loading in the entire project
 - [ ] Fix allignement on the gamover screen
 - [ ] Big Dog doesn't show up on the high scores
+- [ ] Reset high scores after each game
+- [ ] Add spacesuits for the dogs on the game over screen

 #### Buff system (future features):